jellyfin/jellyfin.org/docs/general/administration/troubleshooting.md

 - `Optimistic` - Defines that all writes should be attempted and should be retried when they fail.
 - `Pessimistic` - Defines a behavior that always blocks all reads while any one write is done.

-Stop your Jellyin server and navigate to its config directory.
+Stop your jellyfin server and navigate to its config directory.
 There are a lot of xml files, look for the `database.xml` file and edit the `LockingBehavior` option:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>